-International Journalism is an interdisciplinary major drawing from coursework in French or Spanish, and journalism.
-Students in the major prepare for careers not only as journalists, but also as professionals with knowledge and skill to address issues and needs of diverse communities.
+International Journalism is an interdisciplinary program drawing from coursework in French or Spanish, and journalism.
+Students in the program prepare for careers not only as journalists, but also as professionals with knowledge and skill to address issues and needs of diverse communities.
 The department of Modern Languages and Literature can provide more information.

 The Journalism minor prepares students for entry into careers in print and electronic journalism.
 Students take courses in basic journalism skills such as writing and research, but also course in mass media, advanced journalism, and media theory.
 Students also have the opportunity to write for the university newspaper, the Rockhurst Sentinel.

 The music minor offers a range of courses that provide opportunities for the study of music literature, and various options for the applied study of music performance.
 Music Literature courses emphasize an interdisciplinary approach by exploring the effects of literature, visual arts, philosophy, history, and social conditions upon the creation of musical art.
 Students may perform in the University Chorus, Chamber Singers, and Women’s Chorale.

 The Theatre minor is committed to a broad-based, liberal arts approach that combines knowledge and experiential learning in order to develop the student’s abilities to think creatively, critically, and collaboratively.
 Students may take courses in acting, directing, script analysis, and theatre practicum.
 The Rockhurst Players present four shows per academic year.